Stanley P. Leong, MD

 In summary, for melanoma lymph node surgery either SLNB or lymph node dissection in the neck, axillary, epitrochlear, inguinal, and popliteal nodal basins, it is my practice that a Checkpoint Stimulator should be always available to confirm the appropriate nerve to avoid injury.
 In particular, during SLNB, as the operative field is relatively limited, the Checkpoint Stimulator will be of great benefit to identify and confirm the nerve.
 For the SLNB of the posterior neck and the popliteal fossa, it is critical to identify and confirm the spinal accessory nerve and the sciatic nerve respectively, as the consequence of cutting these nerves is disastrous.

 - Siegel R, Naishadham D, Jemal A. Cancer statistics, 2013.
 CA Cancer J Clin.
 2013;63:11–30

-- 2Wong SL, Faries MB, Kennedy EB, et al. Sentinel lymph node biopsy and management of regional lymph nodes in melanoma: American Society of Clinical Oncology and Society of Surgical Oncology Clinical Practice Guideline Update.
+- Wong SL, Faries MB, Kennedy EB, et al. Sentinel lymph node biopsy and management of regional lymph nodes in melanoma: American Society of Clinical Oncology and Society of Surgical Oncology Clinical Practice Guideline Update.
 J Clin Oncol.2018;36:399–413

 - Gershenwald JE, Scolyer RA, Hess KR, et al. Melanoma staging: evidence-based changes in the American Joint Committee on Cancer eighth edition cancer staging manual.
 CA Cancer J Clin.
 2017;67:472–492.

 - Morton DL, Thompson JF, Cochran AJ, et al. Final trial report of sentinel-node biopsy versus nodal observation in melanoma.
 N Engl J Med 2014;370:599–609.

-- 5Faries MB, Thompson JF, Cochran AJ et al. Completion dissection or observation for sentinel-node metastasis in melanoma.
+- Faries MB, Thompson JF, Cochran AJ et al. Completion dissection or observation for sentinel-node metastasis in melanoma.
 N Engl J Med (2017) 376(23):2211–2222.

 - Wrightson WR, Wong SL, Edwards MJ, Chao C, Reintgen DS, Ross MI, Noyes RD, Viar V, Cerrito PB, McMasters KM.
 Complications associated with sentinel lymph node biopsy for melanoma.
 Ann Surg Oncol 2003; 10: 676-680

 - de Vries M, Hoekstra HJ, Hoekstra-Weebers JE.
 Quality of life after axillary or groin sentinel lymph node biopsy, with or without completion lymph node dissection, in patients with cutaneous melanoma.
 Ann Surg Oncol 2009; 16: 2840-2847

 The Checkpoint Stimulator is a single-use, sterile device intended to provide electrical stimulation of exposed motor nerves or muscle tissue to locate and identify nerves and to test nerve and muscle excitability.
-Do not use the Checkpoint Stimulator when paralyzing anesthetic agents are in effect, as an absent or inconsistent response to stimulation may result in inaccurate assessment of nerve and muscle function
+Do not use the Checkpoint Stimulator when paralyzing anesthetic agents are in effect, as an absent or inconsistent response to stimulation may result in an inaccurate assessment of nerve and muscle function.

-Please note: White papers are company funded and not peer reviewed.
+Please note: Case reports and white papers are company funded and not peer reviewed.